DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-gettingstarted.md

   use a `Suspense` boundary to send a fallback while the config is being retrieved.
 The component will then stream to the client once the config is retrieved.

-Note: The DevCycle initialization process is normally very fast (<50ms).
+Note: The DevCycle initialization process is normally very fast (less than 50ms).
 Only use this option if your application is very performance sensitive.

 ## Usage (Pages Router)